California School for the Blind: Berkeley (1867–1980)

-A 1906 amendment to the Political Code changed the school's name to the California Institution for the Deaf and Blind and established the school's place as a part of the California State school system.
+A 1906 amendment to the Political Code changed the school's name from the Asylum for the Deaf, Dumb and Blind to the California Institution for the Deaf and Blind and established the school's place as a part of the California State school system.
 Dr. Wilkinson retired in 1910.
 The Legislature voted in 1914 to substitute the term "School" for "Institution," again changing the school's name, this time to the California School for the Deaf and Blind.